 Consistent between each style is the Barling stamp.
 Barling pipes always varied a good deal in their nomenclature—many of their pipes from the early to mid-20th century featured a block-font “Barling’s Make” logo, with “Barling’s” arching over “Make.”
 However, they also used a cursive script for media, packaging, and occasionally, special pipes were stamped with it.

 The new lines feature a stamp reminiscent of the cursive font.
 The main difference being the spelling.
-Marylebone and Trafalgar’s stamp reads “Barling” as opposed to “Barling’s” as most lines of old pipes were labeled, save for The Pipelet filtered-pipe line which similarly omitted the “‘s”.
+Marylebone and Trafalgar’s stamp reads “Barling” as opposed to “Barling’s” as most lines of old pipes were labeled, save for The Pipelet filtered-pipe line, which similarly omitted the “‘s”.

 Additionally, these new Barling pipes don a small, elegant inlay centered at the bottom of the stem where it meets the shank.
-Look a little closer and you’ll see the visage of a lion head perforating out from a silver mane.
+Look a little closer and you’ll see the visage of a lion head poking out from a silver mane.
 No doubt this is a stoic salute to Barling’s roots as world class silversmiths.

 Assuming that this name isn’t paying respect to the Bee Gees album, it is likely named for Central London’s Trafalgar Square.
 Perhaps more specifically, this name alludes to the Barling roots in central London.
 An 1820 census lists Ben Barling as a jeweler at 23 Broad St, Golden Square—but half a mile from Trafalgar.